-We, with other farm organizations, will continue a training program for farmers and agribusiness members.
-The purpose of this training is to prepare speakers and evaluators to appear at hearings, legislative meetings, TV shows and civic clubs to represent the farm side of the issues involving pesticides, water, taxation and so forth.
-This would involve public functions.
-(2016)
+We, with other farm organizations, will continue to support training programs for farmers and agribusiness members.
+The purpose of this training is to prepare speakers and evaluators to appear at hearings, legislative meetings, TV shows, civic clubs, and public functions to represent the farm and ranch side of agricultural issues.
+(Amended 2021)